 Arrian's reference to Alexander's sacrifices to Apis in Memphis may make us assume that the ceremony was tied to his official recognition as pharaoh.
 But that is not necessarily the case, for this protocol could have been performed in both locations.
 On the other hand, it is plausible that Arrian living in the 2nd century AD, mentions Memphis because, in his days, Heliopolis no longer played any role.
 It has been established that Alexandria eventually became Egypt's political capital under Ptolemaic rule and Memphis' religious capital.
 Heliopolis was slowly abandoned, it seems.
 The reason for this shift remains obscure.

 The city of Heliopolis is enigmatic because close to nothing remains for us to see.
-The constructions that survived after the site was abandoned in favor of Memphis were mainly taken down, and the ready construction material served to build medieval Cairo.
-The stones used at Heliopolis came from a local quarry of quartzite that appeared in a pretty unique shading of colors.
+The constructions that survived after the site was abandoned in favor of Memphis were mainly taken down, and the ready construction material served to build medieval Cairo .
+The stones used at Heliopolis came from a local quarry of quartzite that appeared in a rather unique shading of colors.
 The top layer was beige, the middle one dark brown, and the bottom pink.
 Despite this gradation, it is nearly impossible to track down these blocks as they were randomly inserted in medieval and later buildings.
 Heliopolis thus emptied of its walls, and statues eventually disappeared from the surface of the earth.

 Recently Heliopolis has been in the news because the empty parcel of land next to the lonely obelisk is to be turned into a building site.
 Suddenly, rescue excavations are taking place to map the scant remains still hidden in this tiny section of the ancient city.
 I'm afraid the results will be meager, but every little bit of information will contribute to creating a valuable picture of this majestic old city.

 Another aspect that deserves to be underscored is that Heliopolis was a notorious learning center.
 Its so-called House of Life was a meeting place where the priests studied philosophy, astronomy, and theology.
-Many Greeks like Homer, Pythagoras, Plato, and Solon consulted the available library that contained the entire history of Egypt.
+Many Greeks like Homer, Pythagoras, Plato, and Solon consulted the available library that contained the entire history of Egypt .
 This seat of learning was eventually moved to Alexandria once the city was completed.
 However, it is unclear whether Heliopolis and Alexandria shared a similar interest or if the House of Life was transferred entirely to Alexandria to become its Museum (see also: Libraries in Antiquity, a short overview).

-The ultimate fate of Heliopolis remains obscure because no systematic excavations could be carried out underneath modern Cairo.
-Also, many decorative elements from Heliopolis have been moved elsewhere.
-The Ptolemies brought many sphinxes from Sun City to Alexandria.
+have been moved elsewhere.Alexandria .
 Obelisks were an eye-catcher that impressed the world, and they were carried away as booty.
-Italy, with its Roman heritage, may possess the most significant collection.
-Rome, for instance, has examples standing in front of the Pantheon, at the center of the Piazza del Popolo and the Piazza Montecitorio, outside their central train station, and in front of the Basilica of the Vatican.
+Italy , with its Roman heritage, may possess the most significant collection.
+Rome , for instance, has examples standing in front of the Pantheon, at the center of the Piazza del Popolo and the Piazza Montecitorio, outside their central train station, and in front of the Basilica of the Vatican .
 Florence displays an obelisk in the Boboli Gardens of the Palazzo Pitti.
-One of "Cleopatra's Needles" arrived in London from Alexandria, and another one traveled to New York to be re-erected between Central Park and the Metropolitan Museum of Art.
+One of "Cleopatra's Needles" arrived in London from Alexandria, and another traveled to New York to be re-erected between Central Park and the Metropolitan Museum of Art.
 Istanbul has yet another obelisk standing at the center of the ancient hippodrome.

 If such widespread plunder has been traced for the obelisks and the sphinxes, who knows what happened to Heliopolis' rich collection of statues, reliefs, and other decorative elements!